FilipDominec/python-meep-utils/example_frequency_domain_solver/README.md

 Here, the script `scatter.py` is ran multiple times in frequency-domain to compute a simple negative-index metamaterial - a dielectric microsphere embedded in a metallic mesh.
 For more information on this structure, see e.g. `metamaterial_models.py` where it is defined.

-Finally, its results are computed to the classical Fourier-transformed time-domain simulation and it is shown that they are similar, although the algorithm are fundamentally different.
+Finally, its results are computed to the classical Fourier-transformed time-domain simulation and it is shown that they are similar, although the algorithms are fundamentally different.

 A big effort was put into the Python scripts to make the switch between FDTD and FDFD simulations as easy as possible: It can be done just by adding the parameter `frequency=...`.